cisco2001/100-days-of-code/log.md

 **Today's Progress**: I was not able to commit 6 hours

 **Thoughts Progress**: I must plan my timetable to organize my daily activities

+### Day 7: January 17, 2023
+**Today's Progress**: I learnt about sockets and Exception

+**Thoughts**: I must revise how to work with sockets and workings of http protocol then I should continue with another part in Django course